fleischsalatinspace/pathfinder-docker/README.md

 1. Clone this repo and change directory
 2. Copy the example `.env.sample` file to `.env.prod`
 3. Copy the example `config/Caddyfile.sample` file to `config/Caddyfile-prod`
-3. Edit `.env.prod` and `config/Caddyfile-prod` and check your config with `./production.sh config`
+4. Edit `.env.prod` and `config/Caddyfile-prod` and check your config with `./production.sh config`
 5. If satisfied, start up your instance with `./production.sh up -d`
+6. If youre getting the pathfinder setup page with letsencrypt staging TLS-certificate , everything is working
+7. Stop the cluster with `./production.sh stop` and comment `acme_ca` in `config/Caddyfile-prod` to receive live letsencrypt TLS-certificate
+8. Start  cluster with `./production.sh up -d`

 # Installation development/local testing
 1. Clone this repo and change directory
 2. Copy the example `.env.sample` file to `.env.dev`
 3. Copy the example `config/Caddyfile.sample` file to `config/Caddyfile-dev`
-3. Edit `.env.dev` and `config/Caddyfile-dev` and check your config with `./development.sh config`
+4. Edit `.env.dev` and `config/Caddyfile-dev` and check your config with `./development.sh config`
-4. Start up your instance with `./development.sh up -d`
+5. Start your instance with `./development.sh up -d`

 # Setup
 1. Navigate to your Pathfinder page, go through setup.